xorbitsai/xorbits/doc/source/getting_started/installation.rst

   Version 7.0.0 or higher.

 * `pyarrow <https://pypi.org/project/pyarrow/>`__: python API for Arrow C++ libraries.
-If installed, must be Version 0.11.0 or higher and cannot be 0.16.x.
+If installed, must be Version 5.0.0 or higher.

 * `lz4 <https://github.com/python-lz4/python-lz4>`__: python bindings for the LZ4 compression
   library.
 If installed, must be Version 1.0.0 or higher.